AhmedEldib/Music-vocals-splitter/README.md

+### This is a Vocals-music splitter gui made using PyQt5 and using sklearn FastICA Algorithm
 -----------------

 To start app, click on the menu button in the toolbar and click import.
 The song must be .wav, and both stereo and mono are acceptable.